Maxounn/eppTec/README.md

 # eppTec
-Algo written in Java can be found in Algo/src folder Below you can find link to data model diagram and SQL query for the tables and exercises
+Algo written in Java can be found in Algo/src folder Below you can find link to data model diagram and SQL query for the tables and exercises.
+For a better structure of the queries I suggest opening the readme file in edit mode.

 https://app.creately.com/d/TLClNv2DgfD/edit